The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/pcc-mounting/_index.md

 ![Positive (yellow) and negative (wires) connected to the PCC's power input](pcc_buck_converter_power.jpg)

 {{% alert title="Danger" color="danger" %}}
-Be sure to remove the USB jumper cable that you used for testing in Phase I.
+Be sure to remove the USB jumper cable that you used for testing.
 This jumper is no longer necessary now that you've provided adequate power to the PCC.
 This will allow for servos to actuate without any problems.
 {{% /alert %}}